 Its summertime and that means there is a fleet of U-Haul trailers crisscrossing cities all over America helping families make big changes and move into new homes.
-Whether you dread the moment a “For Sale” or “For Rent” sign goes up in your neighborhood or look forward to meeting someone new, how you welcome new neighbors can set the tone of your relationship down the road.
-Greeting a neighbor has a lot to do with your level of comfort and how quickly you are aware you have a new neighbor.
+Whether you dread the moment a “For Sale” sign goes up or look forward to meeting someone new, how you welcome new neighbors can set the tone of your relationship down the road.
+There’s no one way to do it but here are 5 tips to lay a firm foundation for future relationships!

 Move In Day Care Package